giorgiop94/digital-garden/_notes/ways of looking.md

 ---
 Back to: [[Rob Burbea]] | [[Emptiness]]

-> The only true voyage of discovery would be not to visit strange lands but to possess other eyes, to behold the universe through the eyes of another, of a hundred others, to behold the hundred universes that each of them beholds, that each of them is - Marcel Proust
+> The only true voyage of discovery would be not to visit strange lands but to possess other eyes, to behold the universe through the eyes of another, of a hundred others, to behold the hundred universes that each of them beholds, that each of them is - Marcel Proust #poetic

 # Rob Burbea